 St Trinian's is a film series based on a series of cartoons by Ronald Searle (who also was responsible for the Molesworth books and Dick Deadeye, or Duty Done).
 The films are set in a disreputable girls' school where the only rule is that there are no rules.
 The girls themselves are teen and pre-teen horrors who are not above using their feminine wiles to get away with murder.
 The teachers?
-They're no use, instead teaching the girls how to get away with crime in foreign countries and mixing drinks.
+They're teaching the girls how to get away with crime in foreign countries and mixing drinks.
 The headmistress, Miss Fritton, has no interest in maintaining any form of order.
 And there's a local spiv, Flash Harry, who makes money from whatever schemes the girls cook up (usually).

 The original film series consists of: